Mechanical Screening 101: Your Guide to Screening Equipment

 Every application and material presents a unique challenge for a particular screen.
 Even the same material at a different location will not have exactly the same characteristics.

 Density of the material helps to describe the load and bulk the screening machine must convey.
-A bulky material might be low tonnage and have a small proportion of material passing the screen openings but because of its volume it requires a large machine to convey the material.
-Conveying volume and maintaining effective bed depth are key to handling low density materials.
+Conveying volume and maintaining effective bed depth are keys to handling low-density materials.

 When choosing a machine for a screening application, there are also important operating characteristics that must be considered.
 These may be present in an existing system or can be incorporated into the design of a system.

 When choosing the opening of a screening surface, there is the nominal size of the screening mesh and the effective size of the mesh.
-Because of crowding of particles on the screening surface there is a reduced probability of near size particles passing through the mesh.
+Because of crowding of particles on the screening surface, there is a reduced probability of near size particles passing through the mesh.
 The nominal size of the mesh is the actual diameter of the opening on the deck.
 The effective size is the size of the product that the mesh produces.
 In a given application, the chosen nominal mesh size will produce an effective product size smaller than the nominal size.
-When this concept is understood, this knowledge can be used to increase screen capacity in a given footprint.
-Because larger openings mean more open area in a given surface, the probability to pass material of a given size increases and the capacity increases.
-Using larger openings in the areas of the screen with crowded screening will increase capacity while maintaining the effective screening size.
-As the majority of the fines are already removed towards the discharge end of the screen, using a smaller screen opening closer to the effective size will result in less passage of oversize.

-Screening is often given a cursory glance in a process but can have great effect on the capacity of a system and the quality of your products.
-Often the screen is one of the least expensive pieces of your system while having an outsized impact on your profits.
 Efficient screening is the quickest return on investment within your plant.
 Although outshined by processes that physically transform a material stream such as size reduction or color sortation, proper screening optimizes all these processing steps.
-Because the effect of screening is less observable it is often overlooked.
+Because the effect of screening is less observable, it is often overlooked.
 Do so at your own detriment.

 Below is a list of references used in compilation of this blog and for additional reading on the topic: